Are Shrooms Addictive / Are Mushrooms Addictive?

 - The Time Between Ingestion and Testing: Hallucinogens like psilocybin are eliminated from the body quickly.
-Still, the time between ingesting shrooms and testing could be a factor — if the correct type of test is used, of course.
+Still, the time between ingesting shrooms and testing could be a factor — if the correct test type is used.

 - Mushroom Species: The amount of the hallucinogen varies from shroom to shroom.

-- Method of Use: Whether you consume it dried or fresh, scarf it down on its own, hide it in a burger, or drink it in tea, how you consume your shroom dose affects potency and how quickly it passes through your body.
+- Method of Use: Whether you consume it dried or fresh, scarf it down on its own, hide it in a burger or drink it in tea, your shroom dose affects potency and how quickly it passes through your body.

 - Dose: Again, how much you consume plays a significant role.
 The more you ingest, the longer shrooms will be in your body and possibly detectable.

 - Age: Your metabolism and kidney and liver function slow with age, which can delay the excretion of psilocybin from your body.
 The older you are, the longer shrooms tend to stay in your system.
 But, of course, this goes for other substances, too.